Home » Recipes » Diet » Vegetarian » Creamy One Pot Sundried Tomato White Beans

 What brand of beans do you use?

-In the UK, I love using Bold Bean Co’s Queen Butter Beans – they’re soft, creamy and delicious and I think you can really tell the difference.
-BUT, jarred beans are more expensive so you can absolutely use any brand of tinned butter beans here.
+In the UK, I love using Bold Bean Co’s Queen Butter Beans – they’re soft, creamy and delicious and I think you can tell the difference.
+BUT, jarred beans are more expensive so you can use any brand of tinned butter beans here.
 You’ll need to use two tins to get the same quantity of drained beans as in the recipe.

 I can’t find butter beans – can I use something else?